 It is prudent for owners to protect the airspace around their airport to prevent loss of existing approaches or other negative impacts affecting utilization of their airport.

-All modifications, whether permanent or temporary, are subject to the notice requirement outlined above.
+All obstructions, whether permanent or temporary, are subject to the notice requirement outlined in 14 CFR Part 77.
 Airport owners and operators should assure that all such improvements are properly evaluated by the FAA prior to commencement of the work.
-Listed below are some typical examples of permanent and temporary alterations.
-These lists shall not be construed as all inclusive of such alterations that require notification.
+Large objects such as hangars and work areas may require multiple submittal of point of interest to adequate characterize the object.
+Listed below are some typical examples of permanent and temporary objects.
+These lists shall not be construed as all inclusive of such objects that require notification.

 Examples of Permanent Construction or Alterations